How to migrate Windows devices from another MDM to Hexnode?

 Step-6: Enroll devices into Hexnode UEM

-Use any of the following methods to get your devices enrolled to Hexnode UEM.
-Enrollment steps vary for Windows phones and laptops.
+Use any of the following methods to get your devices enrolled in Hexnode UEM.

 - Tap on add a package in the device settings.